-Wake Forest Institute was founded in 1834 by 2009, the Wayne Calloway School of Business the Baptist State Convention of North Carolina.
+Wake Forest Institute was founded in 1834 by the Baptist State Convention of North Carolina.
 The school opened its doors on February 3 with Samuel Wait as principal.
 Classes were first held in a farmhouse on the Calvin Jones plantation in Wake County, North Carolina, near which the village of Wake Forest later developed.

 Rechartered in 1838 as Wake Forest College, Wake Forest is one of the oldest institutions of higher learning in the state.
-The School of Law was established in 1894, followed by a twoyear medical school in 1902.
+The School of Law was established in 1894, followed by a two-year medical school in 1902.
 Wake Forest was exclusively a college for men until World War II, when women were admitted for the first time.